styler00dollar/VSGAN-tensorrt-docker/README.md

 - `x264` can be faster than `ffmpeg`, use that instead.
 - `ncnn` does not work with docker.
 Docker can only support Nvidia GPUs and even if you want to run ncnn with a supported GPU inside docker, you will just get llvmpipe instead of GPU acceleration.
 If you want ncnn, install dependencies to your own system.
 - `rife4` can use PSNR, SSIM, MS_SSIM deduplication.
 Quick testing showed quite some speed increase.
+- Colabs have a weak cpu, you should try `x264` with `--opencl`.
+(A100 does not support NVENC and such)

 ## Usage
 ```bash